ROGUE-JCTD/django-fulcrum/README.md

 ## Installation
-The `django_fulcrum/scripts/install.sh` file performs steps needed to configure the app.
+The `install.sh` file performs steps needed to configure the app with Exchange.
 The following are the steps performed by the script.
-NOTE: For this app to be functional, you should add at least one of the options: FULCRUM_API_KEYS, FULCRUM_UPLOAD, or S3_CREDENTIALs
+NOTE: For this app to be functional, you should add at least one of the options: FULCRUM_API_KEYS, FULCRUM_UPLOAD, or S3_CREDENTIALS, by default the script will install script will add FULCRUM_UPLOAD to profile.

 ##### DATABASES: (Required)
 A database in which the geospatial data can be stored.